 Continuing Coach Education (CCE)

 Congratulations!
 You’ve done the work, acquired your coaching hours, put in time with a coach mentor, and you’ve finally achieved your ICF coaching credential!
 This is an amazing first step in your journey to building a thriving coaching practice or implementing coaching with your company.
 As you know, coaching is a profession built around the coach’s knowledge, understanding, and implementation of the 8 core coaching competencies.
-This means that maintaining your credential is just as important as maintaining your credential.
+This means that earning your credential is just as important as maintaining your credential.

 After receiving your coaching credential, you’ll receive a memo from the ICF letting you know that your credential is valid for three years, at which point it will need to be renewed.
 This process requires continuing coach education and training to ensure that you are keeping up with important advances and changes in the coaching industry.